Power

 On Sunday evening, the Senate announced the advancement of a tentative compromise bill, following a procedural vote that saw a group of Democrats cross party lines to win by a 60-40 margin, reaching exactly the minimum number of votes needed to overcome the filibuster.

-While this deal marks the first step in finally reopening the government — and keeping it funded until the end of January — there are several more hurdles the deal needs to clear before we get back to business as usual, including being passed by the Senate and signed off by the House of Representatives.
+While this deal marks the first step in finally reopening the government — and keeping it funded until the end of January — there are several more hurdles it needs to clear before we get back to business as usual, including being passed by the Senate and signed off by the House of Representatives.

 Still, that hasn’t stopped prediction market traders from quickly reacting to the news.